 If this occurs, follow the instructions below to fix it.

-- Follow the steps 1-3 from the instructions above in order to open Windows Update Service properties.
+- Follow steps 1-3 from the instructions above to open Windows Update Service properties.

 - Navigate to the Log On tab and click on the Browser… button.

 - Under the “Enter the object name to select” box, type in your computer’s name and click on Check Names and wait for the name to become authenticated.

 - Click OK when you are done and type in the administrator password in the Password box when you are prompted with it.

 While you are still in the Services window, locate the Windows Modules Installer and check to see if its startup type is set to automatic.
 If it’s not, change its startup type do automatic and check to see if the problem is solved.

 Solution 3: Use the Microsoft FixIt Tool

 The FixIt tool was specifically designed by Microsoft to help with the updating issues and we highly recommend you try it out, especially if the updating process is stuck at 0%.
 Some users claim it worked perfectly, others claim it didn’t, but it’s worth a shot.

 Download the file by navigating to this link.
 The file can no longer be found on Microsoft’s official website since they abandoned the project, but this link is more than enough.